Tsuga caroliniana

-Tsuga caroliniana, the Carolina hemlock, is a species of hemlock endemic to the United States.
+Tsuga caroliniana, the Carolina hemlock, is a species of conifer in the pine family, Pinaceae, endemic to the southern Appalachian Mountains of the United States.
 As of 2023, it is under review for listing under the Endangered Species Act of 1973.

 Distribution and habitat

 Carolina hemlock is native to the Appalachian Mountains in southwest Virginia, western North Carolina, extreme northeast Georgia, northwest South Carolina, and eastern Tennessee.
 Its habitat is on rocky mountain slopes at elevations of 700–1200 m.
 The optimal growing condition is a partly shady area with moist but well-drained soil in a cool climate.
 There is a small, self-sustaining population of Carolina hemlock in the Virginia Kendall State Park Historic District of the Cuyahoga Valley National Park in northeast Ohio planted originally as part of reforestation efforts during the park's development in the 1930s and 40s.

 Description

-It is an evergreen coniferous tree growing up to 30 m (exceptionally 34 m) tall and 110 cm in trunk diameter under forest conditions.
+It is a coniferous tree growing up to 30 m, exceptionally to 34 m tall and 110 cm in trunk diameter in climax forest conditions.
 The crown is compact and pyramidal, growing up to 8 m wide.
 The bark is thick and reddish-brown, and becomes fissured between scaly ridges.
 The branches are stout and usually horizontal, but often slightly drooping.
 The shoots are red-brown to orange-brown, and finely hairy.
 The leaves are 5–20 mm long and 1.8–2 mm broad, flattened, not tapering toward their ends, with a rounded or slightly notched apex; they radiate outward in all directions from the twigs, and smell of tangerine if crushed.
 They are glossy dark green above and paler on the underside, with two white stomatal bands.
-The cones are 2–4 cm long, green, maturing light to mid-brown 6–7 months after pollination.
+The female cones are 2–4 cm long, green, maturing light to mid-brown 6–7 months after pollination.
 When fully open, their scales are positioned at a right angle or reflexed to the central axis.